Jan C. Gabriel: Later life

 In 1980, suffering from polycystic kidney disease, Gabriel underwent a kidney transplant.
 Another transplant was needed and setup in 2004, but Gabriel was unable to find a suitable donor.
 His legs were amputated below the knee in 2005.

 Gabriel was the host and producer of the syndicated TV show The Super Chargers Show, which ran from 1982 to 1994.
 The show covered many aspects of Motorsport and car culture along with celebrity guests.
 Gabriel is credited in bringing both NASCAR and the National Hot Rod Association on television, as well as popularizing Monster Trucks.

 Still connected to motorsports, he helped to transfer Team Demolition Derby, a Santa Fe Speedway standby, to Route 66 Raceway in Joliet, IL.
 In 2003, Gabriel invited drivers from Canada, Australia and New Zealand to compete in the Team Demo Association World Championship.
 In the first Championship, the USA team won.

 Gabriel received The World of Wheels "Lifetime Achievement Award" in 2008.

+In November of 2024, he posthumously received the Satellite Award at the International Monster Truck Museum & Hall of Fame in Butler Indiana.